 Since these colors are natural complements, unlike scarlet and saffron, it’s not necessary to pick one color as the focus.
 Both can be central elements to your ensemble.
 However, if you don’t want the contrast to be too great, our suggestion is to use patterns and other colors to break it up a bit.

 This striped teal and orange top uses the colors evenly, with dark slate and ashy grays used to separate the two hues.
-Pair with a pair of gray jeans and cute earrings for a comfortable but polished look.
+Pair with a pair of jeans and cute earrings for a comfortable but polished look.

 Lavender and Sandy Brown